dasic002/off-i-go/README.md

 - **NavBar links on a medium width display** - as the user is logged in, the navbar gets too cluttered on a medium width if the links include both icon and text, so I moved the text to spans that are hidden at the medium width using 'd-md-none', but I had wanted to make the text appear only if the parent element, the Nav.Link was active.
 So I used the useState to update a const 'pathname' to compare to the link's pathname and remove the 'd-md-none' from the className group should it match.
 This works to some extent, except if the user clicks on a link that does not set the constant.
 There should be a way of doing this with a custom Hook, however this is a minor issue and I can always fallback to a collapse navbar rather than displaying the icons.

+- **Django-taggit and TaggitSerializer no accepting blank fields** - testing creating Posts after implementing django taggit, it seems no matter if we pass _required=False_ in the taggitSerializer or not, it still throws an error specifying it cannot be blank.
+This is a commonly raised [issue](https://github.com/jazzband/django-taggit/issues/127) and I have not found a viable solution for it yet.
+For now, I may have to setup a default tag of 'none', so should a Post be created, the react app will set the tag as 'none' in the absence of any others.

 # Agile Project Management
 ## User Stories